retodera/technologium/README.md

 ### Content
 Previously, there was a count of each block, unit, etc. but now, there's just too much of them. <br>
 Besides adding new content, the mod adds lots of other things, most of which can be seen in the corresponding settings category.
-\[retodera\]: i call most those other things "fun things".
+\[retodera\]: i call most those other things "fun things". <br>

-### Mechanics
-The mod has alot of special items called "technologies".
-They are crafted from other items or technologies They exist so it would be a bit harder to make everything.
-The idea for that was taken from Factorio.

-In the future updates, there will be a [kinetic force mechanic](PLANS#kinetic-force--stress).
-It will work just like in Project Unity or in a minecraft mod Create.
-Various blocks will create and require kinetic force.

-### Planets
-In development:
-Kudol: is a volcanic planet with pegmatite formations and neoplastic infection.
-The idea was taken from Erekir.
-It'll be like a tutorial to the mod itself.
-After completion, access to other planets will be open.

-Plans:
-Venjer: at first was randomly made up, until the Factorio Space Age DLC came out.
-Now, Venjer will be a little copy of Gleba planet.
-Also, it'll be the hardest planet.
+The most important thing in the mod is PRODUCTION.
+Mass production, to be more exact.
+There will be tonns of items, ways to produce and use them.
+Advanced things will be very costly.

 <div align=center>